yaml/yaml-spec/spec/1.2.2/spec.md

 This allows using a compact notation for a single "secondary" name space.
 By default, the prefix associated with this handle is "**`tag:yaml.org,2002:`**".
-This prefix is used by the [YAML tag repository].

 : It is possible to override this default behavior by providing an explicit "**`TAG`**" directive associating a different prefix for this handle.